JulioPonce01/Trainee/README.md

 There is 32328 atypical rows in the relation with Trip Total column
 ```
+Results
+* There is 32328 atypical rows in the relation with Trip Total column
 ### Insights
+1.Top Companies with canceled trips
 ```SCALA
    // Company with Trips truncateds val lowDf = dfCleaned_2.groupBy("Company")